How poor sleep affects your mental health

 • Negative effects on cardiovascular health (increased risk of strokes and heart attacks)

-• Establish a regular sleep-wake cycle - try to sleep and wake at regular times consistently.
+1. Establish a regular sleep-wake cycle - try to go to sleep and wake up at regular times

-• Try to ensure that you have a comfortable bed and bedroom - noise, light and temperature should be tailored to your preferences if possible.
+2. Try to ensure that you have a comfortable bed and bedroom - noise, light and temperature should be tailored to your preferences if possible

-• Limit the use of stimulants - such as caffeine, nicotine and alcohol near bed time.
+3. Limit the use of stimulants - such as caffeine, nicotine and alcohol near bed time

-• Avoid drinking excessive liquids - especially in the evening to minimise chances of waking to empty your bladder.
+4. Avoid drinking excessive liquids - especially in the evening, to minimise the chances of you needing to wake up to empty your bladder

-• Avoid going to bed until you are drowsy and actually ready to sleep - Most people who suffer from insomnia spend more time in bed lying awake rather than actually asleep.
+5. Avoid going to bed until you're drowsy and actually ready to sleep - most people who suffer from insomnia spend more time in bed lying awake rather than actually asleep

-• Regular daily exercise - but not too late in the evening as this could be stimulating.
+6. Regular daily exercise - but not too late in the evening as this could be stimulating

-• Avoid electronic devices late at night - such as computers, mobiles, tablets and so on; the bright light can be overly stimulating and keep you awake.
+7. Avoid electronic devices late at night - such as computers, mobiles, tablets and so on; the bright light can be overly stimulating and keep you awake

 Page clinically reviewed by Dr Natasha Bijlani (FRCPsych, MBBS), Consultant Psychiatrist based at Priory Hospital Roehampton London